asianlegacylibrary/all-stripe-donation/README.txt

 == Changelog ==

+= 1.0.2 =
+* enabled front end for showing amounts by campaign ID.

 = 1.0.1 =
 * fork of wp-stripe-donation plugin to include ALL customizations for adding campaign ids to each amount.